 Add some calcium supplement in your kid’s diet as it helps in improving the strength of teeth enamel, this can be in the form of tablets or some food items like milk, cheese, curd, etc

 8 # Most Important Tips

-Replace Chocolate and sweets from fruits and vegetables in your kid’s daily meals.
-Most importantly do visit pedodontist every 3 months to get a proper checkup of your Baby’s Teeth.
-Prevention is better than cure is a very old saying buy this is true in this case as well as once cavities are developed in your baby’s teeth than there is no going back.
+Replace Chocolate and sweets with fruits and vegetables in your kid’s daily meals.
+Most importantly do visit a pedodontist every 3 months to get a proper checkup of your Baby’s Teeth.
+Prevention is better than cure is a very old saying buy this is true in this case as well as once cavities are developed in your baby’s teeth then there is no going back.

 Click on Below Learning and Educational Videos, specially designed